authentication

 Running the program

 This application is only a proof of concept that is intended to be reviewed as source code.
 Executing the program will initiate a connectivity test to several CrowdStrike APIs.
-Credentials used for these test are either stored in the environment (FALCON_CLIENT_ID
+Credentials used for these test are either stored in the environment (FALCON_CLIENT_ID and FALCON_CLIENT_SECRET) or requested by the application when it starts.

 In order for the demonstration to test all six API service collections, you will need access to the following scopes: